redis/docs/content/operate/kubernetes/architecture/_index.md

 The Redis Enterprise operator is deployed within a namespace.
 Each namespace can host only one operator and one RedisEnterpriseCluster instance.
 Namespaces create a logical boundaries between resources, allowing organization and security.
 Some resources in your deployment are limited to a namespace, while others are cluster-wide.

-Redis Enterprise for Kubernetes supports multi-namespace deployments, meaning databases in multiple namespaces can be monitored by a single operator.
+Redis Enterprise for Kubernetes also supports multi-namespace deployments, meaning databases in other namespaces (that host applications) for custom resources and applies any changes defined in those custom resources.

 ## Custom resources

-Custom resources (CRs) extend the Kubernetes API, enabling users to manage Redis databases the Kubernetes way.
-Custom resources are created and managed using YAML configuration files.
+Kubernetes custom resources (CRs) are commonly used by databases and other applications to extend the cluster's behavior without changing its underlying code.
+[Custom resources (CRs)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) extend the Kubernetes API, enabling users to manage Redis databases the Kubernetes way.Custom resources are created and managed using YAML configuration files.

 This [declarative configuration approach](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/declarative-config/) allows you to specify the desired state for your resources, and the operator makes the necessary changes to achieve that state.
 This simplifies installation, upgrades, and scaling both vertically and horizontally.

 The operator continuously monitors CRs for changes, automatically reconciling any differences between the desired state you specified in your YAML configuration file and the actual state of your resources.
+Custom resources can also reside in separate namespaces from the operator managing them, such as in [multi-namespace installations](ADD LINK).

 ## Custom resource definitions